What is Chartered Accountant (CA)?

 As a Chartered Accountant (CA), you will have a range of roles and responsibilities depending on the sector you work in.
 Here are some common roles and responsibilities of CAs:

 - Taxation: CAs specialize in tax planning and compliance.
-They help individuals and businesses navigate complex tax laws, minimize tax liabilities, and ensure timely and accurate filing of tax returns.
-CAs also provide advice on tax-related strategies and help with tax audits and assessments.
+They help individuals and businesses navigate complex tax laws, minimize tax liabilities.

 - Financial Planning and Analysis: CAs play a crucial role in financial planning and analysis.
-They analyze financial data, evaluate business performance, and provide insights and recommendations to support strategic decision-making.
-CAs also assess the financial feasibility of projects, conduct cost analysis, and forecast future financial outcomes.
+They analyze financial data, evaluate business performance.

 Skills Required to Become a Chartered Accountant (CA)